OlehHappy/ReactQuickly/README.md

 # ReactQuickly
 by Azat Mardan

+First you will need `nom install wintersmith -g`.
 Run `npm install` to install the plugins and deps.
-And you will need `nom install wintersmith -g`

 to start the server: